 In 2015 Armstrong et al 51 performed an observational cohort analysis that included 629 patients with claudication or CLI on DAPT or aspirin monotherapy and followed them up for 3 years.
 This demonstrated a significant reduction in MACE in patients taking DAPT vs aspirin monotherapy (20% vs 28%, HR:0.65; 95% CI: 0.44 to 0.96; p = 0.03) compared with those taking aspirin monotherapy.
 The contrast between the results of this study and CHARISMA may be partly due to inclusion of a higher-risk group of patients with severe PAD, with more than half of the patients presenting with CLI.
 There is likely to be a discrepancy based partially on bias inherent to observational cohort studies.
 Consistent with these differences, the overall event rates in CHARISMA were much lower.

 The 2010 CASPAR trial (Clopidogrel and Acetylsalicylic Acid in Bypass Surgery for Peripheral Arterial Disease) 52 evaluated the role of DAPT vs aspirin monotherapy in 851 patients undergoing below knee surgical bypass for CLI and followed them up for 3 years.
 In a prespecified subgroup analysis, there was a significant benefit of DAPT in patients treated with prosthetic grafts (N=125) (35% RRR, HR: 0.65; 95% CI: 0.45 to 0.95; p = 0.025) but not in those treated with vein grafts.
 Median duration of follow-up was 364 days.
 The primary efficacy endpoint was a composite of index-graft occlusion or revascularisation, above-ankle amputation of the affected limb, or death.
 In 2015 DAPT was further evaluated in the PEGASUS-TIMI (Prevention of Cardiovascular Events in Patients With Prior Heart Attack Using Ticagrelor Compared to Placebo on a Background of Aspirin–Thrombolysis in Myocardial Infarction) trial 53.
 This trial had 3 arms, ticagrelor 90mg with aspirin, ticagrelor 60mg with aspirin and aspirin with placebo.
 They examined the utilisation of DAPT in patients with MI 1-3 years previously and followed them up for a median of 33 months.
 Subgroup analysis of 1143 patients with symptomatic PAD demonstrated an absolute risk reduction of 4.1% (HR: 0.69 p = 0.045) in MACEs for patients on DAPT compared with aspirin and placebo.
 Importantly, this group also had a significant 35% relative risk reduction in acute limb ischemia or peripheral revascularization for ischemia (HR: 0.65; 95% CI: 0.44 to 0.95 p=0.026) 54 over the 3 year follow up period.
 However, there was a 0.12% absolute excess of major bleeding.
-55A 2017 metanalysis of DAPT failed to demonstrate a benefit for patient’s (7.6% versus 8.9%; OR= 0.84; 95% CI 0.65–1.08; P=0.18) whilst demonstrating a significantly increased risk of bleeding as compared to monotherapy (1.47% vs. 0.88%; OR= 1.65; 95% CI 1.23 – 2.21 P=0.001) 56.
+A 2016 retrospective analysis of 57,041 patients from around 370 hospitals undergoing lower limb revascularization demonstrated DAPT had a survival benefit for patients with CLI undergoing bypass (5 years, 70% vs 66%, p = .04) and endovascular intervention (5 years, 71% vs 67%, p = 0.01).
+This benefit was not seen in patients with claudication (bypass, 89% vs 88%, p = 0.36: endovascular intervention, 87% vs 85%, p = 0.46)55.
+A 2017 metanalysis of DAPT failed to demonstrate a benefit for patient’s (7.6% versus 8.9%; OR= 0.84; 95% CI 0.65–1.08; P=0.18) whilst demonstrating a significantly increased risk of bleeding as compared to monotherapy (1.47% vs. 0.88%; OR= 1.65; 95% CI 1.23 – 2.21 P=0.001) 56.